Seirdy/seirdy.one/content/posts/website-best-practices.md

 11. Test with unorthodox graphical browser engines, like NetSurf, Servo, or the Serenity OS browser.
 12. Try printing out your page in black-and-white from an unorthodox graphical browser.
 13. Download your webpage and test how multiple word processors render and generate PDFs from it.[^13]
 14. Combine conversion tools.
-Combine an HTML-to-EPUB converter and an EPUB-to-PDF converter, or stack multiple article-extraction utilities on top of each other.
+Combine an HTML-<wbr>to-<wbr>EPUB converter and an EPUB-<wbr>to-<wbr>PDF converter, or stack multiple article-extraction utilities on top of each other.
 Be creative and enjoy breaking your site.
 When something breaks, examine the breakage and see if it's caused by an issue in your markup, or a CSS feature with an equivalent alternative.
 15. Build a time machine.
 Travel decades--or perhaps centuries--into the future.
 Keep going forward until the WWW is breathing its last breath.
 Test your site on future browsers.
 Figuring out how to transfer your files onto their computers might take some time, but you have a time machine so that shouldn't be too hard.
 When you finish, go back in time to [meet Benjamin Franklin](https://xkcd.com/567/).

 I'm still on step 14, trying to find new ways to break this page.
 If you come up with a new test, please [share it](mailto:~seirdy/seirdy.one-comments@lists.sr.ht).